ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 	 "admin" = True
 }

-[4] By switch the algorithm to 'none' you ditch the signature and can gain the bypasss.
+[4] By switching the algorithm to 'none' you ditch the signature and can gain the bypass.

 ```
 ---